Psychedelic Porn Crumpets

 Psychedelic Porn Crumpets is an Australian psychedelic rock band formed in 2014 in Perth.
-The band are made up of English guitarist and singer Jack McEwan, guitarist Luke Parish, drummer Danny Caddy, bassist Wayan Billondana, and keyboardist Chris Young, who began playing together in "an old horse barn in Leederville".
+The band are made up of English guitarist and singer Jack McEwan, guitarist Luke Parish, drummer Danny Caddy, bassist Jamie Reynolds, and keyboardist Chris Young, who began playing together in "an old horse barn in Leederville".
 Their genre and sound has been compared to that of other popular psychedelic rock bands in Australia, such as King Gizzard & the Lizard Wizard and Tame Impala.
 They have self-described their sound as "an energetic mess of colour and tone".
 Concerning the reasoning behind the name of the band, its members have given little explanation.
 The band claims it was chosen at random because they thought it was amusing.